 The idea behind this form is to provide assurance to the U.S. government that the immigrant will not end up needing government-provided assistance owing to low income; in other words, that they won't become a "public charge."
 Likelihood of becoming a public charge is a ground of inadmissibility, meaning that it can lead to denial of one's green card application.

-If you are the main sponsor and you are lucky, you might not have to fill out the long version of the form.
+If you are the immigrant's main sponsor, you might not have to fill out the long version of the form.
 Some sponsors get to use a considerably simpler Form I-864EZ rather than the Form I-864.
-If you are sponsoring only one immigrant, and your income alone is enough to satisfy the required Poverty Guidelines levels, be sure to use this easier form!
-(For information on how much income you will need to show, see "How Much Income an Immigrant's Sponsor Needs to Show According to the Poverty Guidelines.")
+If you are sponsoring only one immigrant, all your income comes from earnings or a retirement plan are shown on a W-2, and your income alone is enough to satisfy the required Poverty Guidelines levels, be sure to use this easier form!
+(For information on how much income you will need, see How Much Income an Immigrant's Sponsor Needs to Show According to the Poverty Guidelines.)

 The sponsor's responsibility lasts until the immigrant becomes a U.S. citizen, has earned 40 work quarters credited toward Social Security (a work quarter is about three months, so this means about ten years of work), dies, or permanently leaves the United States.
 If the immigrant has already been living in the U.S. and earned work credits before applying for the green card, those count toward the 40.

 In fact, in marriage-based cases, work done by the U.S. petitioning spouse during the marriage can be counted toward these 40 quarters.